wagjo/borneo/README.md

 ### Basic traversal

-Assuming I do not have any of previous references to nodes.
+Assuming I do not have any previous references to nodes.

 Get me all human nodes: